-The Warhammer 40k Adeptus Mechanicus faction might be the most inhuman, contradictory offshoot of the human species in the Dark Millennium of Warhammer 40k.
+The Warhammer 40k Adeptus Mechanicus faction might be the most inhuman, contradictory offshoot of the human species in the Dark Millennium.
 It is a religious cult devoted to technology, both superstitious of science and yet utterly avaricious in the pursuit of knowledge.
+This guide introduces the Adeptus Mechanicus lore, their key rules in Warhammer 40k 10th edition, and their genius figurehead Belisarius Cawl.

 If you want an imposing, flexible, and customisable army that packs serious firepower, look no further than the Adeptus Mechanicus.
-If you’d prefer something simpler, check out our list of the other Warhammer 40k factions – with Warhammer 40k 10th edition all the rules are free, so you can check out every faction without spending a nickel.
+If you’d prefer something simpler, check out our list of the other Warhammer 40k factions, or our info on the Imperium of Man – a lot of the Warhammer 40k 10th edition army rules are still free, and you can check out a lot of factions without spending a nickel.

-Click here to download your free Adeptus Mechanicus Warhammer 40k 10th edition Index rules.
+Though superceded by the 10th edition Codex, you can download free Adeptus Mechanicus Warhammer 40k 10th edition Index rules.

 Adeptus Mechanicus 10th edition army rules